 Distance: approx 90 miles or a driving time of 1hr 45mins

-Voted as Trip Advisor’s number 3 beach in the whole of the United States last year, St Pete’s Beach includes the longest undeveloped stretch of public beach in the county.
+Voted as Trip Advisor’s number 3 beach in the whole of the United States last year, St Pete’s Beach includes the longest undeveloped stretch of public beach in the county and is one of the best beaches near Disney World on the west coast.
 The beach has powdery soft white sand for miles and calm warm waters, making it perfect for families with kids of all ages.
 If you’ve seen pictures of St Pete’s Beach, you’ve probably seen the famous Pink Palace hotel, which is actually the five-star Loews Don CeSar, the ultimate luxury hotel on the beach.
 If five-star luxury is a little out of budget this time, there are numerous other hotels to suit all tastes, and even camping options at the nearby Fort De Soto National Park, where you can wake up on the beach in actual paradise.

 Distance: approx 125 miles or a driving time of 2hrs 15mins